Our work

 ESD Policy

-Development of an Environmentally Sustainable Design (ESD) Policy for council buildings, to be adopted by participating councils into formal council policy.
+An Environmentally Sustainable Design (ESD) Policy will be developed with councils, detailing the environmental outcomes to be applied to council buildings and infracture.
 ESD Guidelines outlining options and materials in more detail will also be developed, which are intended to be more dynamic and can be updated more regularly.

 Communicating climate change